starton-io/evm-mock-server/README.md

-  forkType?: ReplaceType; // Option to determine how to base the swapped block when a fork occurs delayIndexMs?: number; // When calling the next block, allow the block index to change based on time increaseIndex?: number; // When calling the next block, set the next block number to be retrieved }
+  forkType?: ReplaceType; // Option to determine how to base the swapped block when a fork occurs delayIndexMs?: number; // When calling the next block, allow the block index to change based on time increaseIndex?: number; // When calling the next block, set the next block number to be retrieved chainId?: number; // Specify a chainID otherwise will be 1 }
 ```